youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning-from-senpais.md

 colleagues, and, ignoring idiots.
 You'll never understand what those quotes mean by simply reading them.

-If anyone, also a newbie programmer, see this article, think of these quotes as "my possible future mindsets when I improves", not as "oh those experts also think this, so I don't need to remove my knowledge gaps.".
+If anyone, also a newbie programmer, see this article, please think of these quotes as "my possible future mindsets when I improves", not as "oh those experts also think this, so I don't need to remove my knowledge gaps.".

 + [Casey Muratori](https://substack.com/@cmuratori)